OHIF/Viewers/Packages/ohif-viewerbase/client/lib/classes/README.md

 # Table of contents
 In this document, some important objects are described.
-In the files there are comments that can help better undestand methods and properties.
+In the files there are comments that can help better undestand their methods and properties.
   - [ResizeViewportManager object](#the-resize-viewport-manager-object)
   - [ImageSet object](#the-image-set-object)
   - [Layout Manager](#the-layout-manager-object)